strace - trace system calls and signals

 interrupt signal (CTRL-C). strace will respond by detaching

-itself from the traced process(es) leaving it (them) to continue running.
+itself from the traced processes, leaving them to continue running.

-Multiple -p options can be used to attach to many processes in
+- Multiple -p options can be used to attach to several processes in

-addition to command (which is optional if at least one -p
+addition to the command, which is optional if at least one -p

 - -u username